 Miso Soup

-This is the miso soup recipe that nourished me back from illness.
-Remember when I was sick last month?
-Well, after a couple days of nothing but crackers and popsicles, it was miso soup that eventually brought me back to the land of functioning human beings.
+This is the miso soup recipe that nourished me back from a bad cold.
+After a couple days of nothing but crackers and popsicles, it was miso soup that eventually brought me back to the land of functioning human beings.
 The first few pots were simply a couple tablespoons of light, mild white miso paste whisked into water with a pinch of salt - but I began to build from there.
 A handful of tiny tofu cubes went into the next pot, and noodles into the pot after that.
 Little by little I started to feel like myself again.

 101 Cookbooks Membership